 In his pride, the man in our text today had no knowledge of sin, at least of his own sins.
-He didn't know as Genesis 6 tells us "that every inclination of the thoughts of [man's] heart was only evil all the time."
-(Genesis 6:5 NIV) He didn't realize, as Romans 3 quotes the Psalms: "There is no one righteous, not even one; there is no one who understands, no one who seeks God.
+He didn't know, as Genesis tells us "that every inclination of the thoughts of [man's] heart was only evil all the time."
+(Genesis 6:5 NIV) He didn't realize, as the Psalm is quoted in Romans: "There is no one righteous, not even one; there is no one who understands, no one who seeks God.
 All have turned away, they have together become worthless; there is no one who does good, not even one."
 (Romans 3:10-12 NIV)

 But our sermon text tells us: "Jesus looked at him and loved him.
 'One thing you lack,' he said.
 'Go, sell everything you have and give to the poor, and you will have treasure in heaven.
 Then come, follow me."
 Jesus loved him.
-This is not so unusual.
-Jesus loves everyone and wants no one to be damned.
-But that we are told Jesus loved him shows the warmth, the concern, the kindness and the love Jesus has even for those we find it hard to like: the conceited, those who think that they never do wrong, who never recognize in themselves any fault.
-Now we have no knowledge or evidence that this one was conceited in the simple sense of the term, for he displayed the proper humility toward Jesus.
-He knelt down before Jesus.
-He called him a good teacher, and recognized that Jesus was a good one from whom to learn.
-But this man was certainly proud of what he thought were his good deeds and his good life.
-He was all wrapped up in his pride, his false humility, and his blindness.
+Of course, Jesus loves everyone and wants no one to be damned.
+But that we are told Jesus loved him shows the warmth, the concern, the kindness and the love Jesus has even for those we find it hard to like: the conceited, those who think they never do wrong, who never recognize in themselves any fault.
+Now we have no knowledge or evidence that this one was conceited in the simple sense of the term, for he displayed the proper humility toward Jesus, a good teacher, a good one from whom to learn.
+But he was certainly proud of what he thought were his good deeds and his good life.
+He was all wrapped up in his blindness, his false humility, and his pride.
 Perhaps Jesus felt sorry that someone had taught this man the words of the Law of Moses without ever showing or teaching him the spirit of the Law.
 We know that the Law shows us our sins.

 Jesus says "One thing you lack," one thing.
-This sermon's outline lists three things: but we see that because he lacked the knowledge of sin, he also lacked the sorrow of repentance.
+This sermon outline lists three things but we see that because he lacked the knowledge of sin, he also lacked the sorrow of repentance and thus also the grace of God.

 He felt and believed and thought that he had done no wrong.
 Thus he had nothing to be sorry for.
 He had nothing to repent of.
 He did not have the knowledge of having wronged someone.
 He had no knowledge of having hurt someone.
 Of having had lustful thoughts and impure desires.
 Of having cheated or stolen, or taken in any way what is not his.
-Of having lied, and as Luther puts it, betrayed, slandered, defamed anyone.
+Of having lied, and as Luther puts it in explaining the eighth commandment, betrayed, slandered, defamed anyone.